sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>keychain</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Agent manager for OpenSSH, ssh.com, Sun SSH, and GnuPG
+Short desc    : Agent manager for OpenSSH, ssh.com, Sun SSH, and GnuPG
 URL          : https://www.funtoo.org/Keychain
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : Keychain is a manager for OpenSSH, ssh.com, Sun SSH and GnuPG agents.
+Descript     : Keychain is a manager for OpenSSH, ssh.com, Sun SSH and GnuPG agents.
              : It acts as a front-end to the agents, allowing you to easily have one
              : long-running agent process per system, rather than per login session.
              : This dramatically reduces the number of times you need to enter your